icornelius/boethius2019/index.md

 * Boethius, *Consolation* (entire)

-We should decide presentation topics this week or next (see section 3 below).
+We should decide presentation topics this week or next (see section 2 above).

 ## January 18 (wk2)
 First collection viewing (see the [Checklist of Newberry holdings](https://icornelius.github.io/boethius2019/checklist/).